State of the Dead and Associated Topics

 Men are fearful of the unknown, but the Bible makes it clear what takes place at death and what is to follow.
-On the day of Pentecost when the disciples received the power of Elohim’s Spirit, Peter made it very clear that “David is not ascended into the heavens” (Acts 2:34).
-In referring to Messiah, Peter also told his audience in reference to Yahushua that, “Because Thou [Elohim] wilt not leave My soul in hell [the grave], neither wilt Thou suffer Thine Holy One to see corruption” (Acts 2:27).
+On the day of Pentecost, when the disciples received the power of Elohim’s Spirit, Peter made it very clear that “David is not ascended into the heavens” (Acts 2:34).
+In referring to Messiah, Peter also told his audience about Yahushua that, “Because Thou [Elohim] wilt not leave My soul in hell [the grave], neither wilt Thou suffer Thine Holy One to see corruption” (Acts 2:27).

-We saw how Lazarus saw corruption because he was in the grave for four days, while Yahushua was resurrected back to life after being in the grave for only “three days and three nights” (Matthew 12:40) as He had foretold He would be and did not “see corruption.”
-In Psalm 16:10 we read, “For Thou wilt not leave My [Yahushua] soul in hell [the grave]; neither wilt Thou suffer Thine Holy One to see corruption.”
-Yahushua had been in the grave for less than three full days and night and had not begun to decay as Lazarus had.
+We saw how Lazarus saw corruption because he was in the grave for four days, while Yahushua was resurrected back to life after being in the tomb for only "three days and three nights" (Matthew 12:40) as He had foretold He would be and did not "see corruption."
+In Psalm 16:10, we read, "For Thou wilt not leave My [Yahushua] soul in hell [the grave]; neither wilt Thou suffer Thine Holy One to see corruption."
+Yahushua had been in the grave for less than three full days and three nights and had not begun to decay as Lazarus had.
 My study on Three Days and Three Nights can be accessed at the following link: http://globalimpactstudies.com/three-days-and-three-nights.html

 “For the living know that they shall die: but the dead know not anything, neither have they any more a reward; for the memory of them is forgotten.
 Also their love, and their hatred, and their envy, is now perished” (Ecclesiastes 9:5-6, emphasis added).

 “Whatsoever thy hand finds to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest” (Ecclesiastes 9:10, emphasis added).
 Where are you going when you die?
 “In the grave” awaiting the resurrection!

 Life has come to an end, waiting for the resurrection of the dead when we will be brought back to life.
 So death, as taught in the Bible, is as when one falls asleep for the night, to be awakened back to life at the resurrection.
 “They are as asleep” (Psalm 90:5).

-There are two main resurrections that are discussed in the Bible; the “first resurrection” (Revelation 20:5) and the second resurrection, which is implied with the mentioning of the first resurrection.
+Two main resurrections are discussed in the Bible; the “first resurrection” (Revelation 20:5) and the second resurrection, which is implied with the mentioning of the first resurrection.
 “And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt” (Daniel 12:2).
-While this verse in Daniel deals with the special resurrection that will take place just prior to the return of Yahushua, it does show that the results will be different depending on the individual.
-One resurrection is “to everlasting life” and the other resurrection is “to shame and everlasting contempt.”
+While this verse in Daniel deals with the special resurrection that will take place just before the return of Yahushua, it does show that the results will be different depending on the individual.
+One resurrection is "to everlasting life," and the other resurrection is “to shame and everlasting contempt.”

 Yahushua had this to say about the two resurrections: “And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation” (John 5:29).

-The word for “hell” in the Old Testament is sheol which could also be translated as “grave.”
+The Hebrew word translated as “hell” in the Old Testament is sheol, which could have been translated as “grave.”
 When the Bible was translated, the prejudices of those who did the translating were included in how they interpreted sheol.

-The word translated as “hell” in the New Testament is hades which also could have been translated as “grave.”
+The Greek word translated as “hell” in the New Testament is hades, which also could have been translated as “grave.”
 Again the prejudices or preconceived opinions of the translators are apparent in how they translated from the old manuscripts to what we find written in the Bible today.

-If you go to the Strong’s Concordance and in the Old Testament look up the words “grave” and “hell” you will see the same Hebrew word translated into the two different words (#7585).
-If you go to the New Testament and look up the words “grave” and “hell” you will see there are instances where both words are translated from the Greek word “hades” (#86).
-The prejudices of the translators are apparent in their use of “hell” over the use of “grave.”
+If you go to the Strong’s Concordance and in the Old Testament look up the words "grave" and "hell," you will see the same Hebrew word translated into the two different words (#7585).
+If you go to the New Testament and look up the words "grave" and "hell," you will see there are instances where both "grave" and "hell" are translated from the same Greek word "hades" (#86).
+The prejudices of the translators are apparent in their use of "hell" over the use of "grave."
 This is not to disparage the translators for they had been taught a false concept for so long that it just naturally came through their translations.

 In the New Testament, another Greek word translated as “hell” is gehenna (Strong’s Concordance #1067) or the Valley of Hinnom, which was a place like the “city dump” that some of you might still remember as always burning or smoldering until new trash was thrown on it and which never went out.
 Gehenna is used in Matthew 10:28.
 “And fear not them which kill the body, but are not able to kill the soul: but rather fear Him (Elohim) which is able to destroy both the soul and body in hell [Gehenna – the ‘lake of fire’]” (emphasis added).

 Probably the most widely memorized verse in all of the Scriptures is John 3:16: “For Elohim so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life” (emphasis added).
-You will notice that those who do not have eternal life will perish and not suffer for eternity.
+You will notice that those who do not have “everlasting life” will “perish” and not suffer for eternity.